abhishekY495/Namaste-React-Notes/06 - Exploring the world/README.md

 The **`useEffect`** Hook is called after every render of the component and it takes two arguments, a callback function and an optional dependency array.

+- If you omit the dependency array, the effect will run after every render and re-render.
+- If you pass an empty array, the effect will run once after the initial render.
+- If you provide values in the dependency array, the effect will run whenever any of those values change.

 Below is an example of fetching data from an API.

 ```js